• Skip to primary navigation

 Did you see where the screen went black and then came back on?
 When that happened, the computer changed how fast it was re-drawing (refreshing) the image on the screen.

-The “magic number” for refresh rate is 60Hz.
+The “magic number” for the refresh rate is 60Hz.
 That’s the point where the human eye no longer sees any blinking.

 What does this mean for you?
 Well, Kodi’s interface can natively run at 1080p and 60Hz, so the menus will look flawless.
 The problem is when you play a video file that has a refresh rate other than what you’re set up to view.